- What is Oil Based Makeup Foundation?

 What is The Best Way to Apply Oil Based Foundation?

-If you want to get a beautiful finish with an oil based foundation, Prevention Magazine recommends using a wet sponge or blender to help the thicker formula spread easily and evenly.
+If you want to get a beautiful finish with an oil based foundation, I recommend using a wet sponge or blender to help the thicker formula spread easily and evenly.
 You should begin small, spreading small bits of the makeup over your skin as to not overpower your skin with oil.

 Pro Tip: Add a few drops of toner to your oil based foundation to make it more sheer